96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/README.md

 # Installation

 Choose and install an operating system on your DragonBoard 410c.
+To appropriately follow this installation guide you will need to:

+- Choose an installation method
+- Download necessary files
+- Choose host machine
+- Follow flashing instructions

 ***